 Should you use “Mx.,” “Latinx” or “Latin@” in your writing?
 That depends.
 Such expressions have layers of meaning that are different for different people.
 A good solution would be to turn to reference materials that have the latest information.
 Here are some resources that may be helpful in navigating new directions in inclusive writing.

 The Conscious Style Guide website is a compendium of developments in the field of inclusive language.
 It was founded by Karen Yin, who launched both the website and The Conscious Language Newsletter in 2015.
 Yin encourages us to think critically about using language in order to avoid unconscious bias.
 The site also includes the Gender, Sex + Sexuality guide, which focuses specifically on gender inclusivity and lists a wealth of resources.

 Justice Canada – Legistics

 The Legistics page on Justice Canada’s website includes sections on gender-neutral languageNote 2 and the singular “they.”Note 3 It’s noteworthy that, according to the section on the singular “they,” the Government of Ontario adopted an official policy of using gender-neutral language in all official publications, including bills and regulations, as early as 1985.

 A Progressive’s Style Guide

-A Progressive’s Style Guide is a well-known guide started in 2015 by SumOfUs, a global non-profit advocacy organization.
+A Progressive’s Style Guide (PDF) is a well-known guide started in 2015 by SumOfUs, a global non-profit advocacy organization.
 The Guide provides information on a range of issues related to inclusive writing and promotes thoughtfulness and openness about how language is used.
 SumOfUs consulted a large number of resources and provides terms used by activists and terms avoided or questioned by activists in issue areas including age, disability, health, gender and sex.